oyarsa/radical-ramble/README.md

 That is, `dia$X_utt$Y`, where `$X` is the dialogue ID and `Y` the utterance ID.
 Files with a different naming scheme are ignored.

+## Running this project
+Use [Poetry](https://python-poetry.org/) to install most of the dependencies:

+    $ poetry install

+However, Poetry doesn't support the `-f` option from pip, which is required to install Pytorch, so you have to install it directly:

+    $ pip install torch===1.6.0 torchvision===0.7.0 -f https://download pytorch.org/whl/torch_stable.html